rrruko/plutus-apps/doc/adr/0004-pab-indexing-solution-integration.rst

 Make sure all components are in sync
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can make sure that all indexing solutions are syncing at the same speed.
+We can make sure that all indexing components are syncing at the same speed.
 For example, if PAB syncs from the local node and arrives at slot 100, then it needs to wait for the chain-index to also arrive at slot 100.
 Only then can it respond to a Contract request.